FlashZ/Homeworld_Map_Collection/README.md

 Many of these files circulated on relicnews.com, WON, and early clan websites in the 2000‑2005 era and are increasingly hard to find.
 Everything here is provided *as‑is* for historical and educational purposes.

+Thanks to [@Volans-SF] (https://www.github.com/Volans-SF) for providing additional HW1 maps and all of the Cataclysm Maps.

 ## Directory layout
 HW1_maps/ # each sub‑folder is a self‑contained level
 ```